 Remove the Q-tip completely, and watch in amazement as the colours continue to spin, whirl and twirl.

 Isn’t that just the coolest?
 You want to do it again, don’t you!

 How does it happen?

-Head over to Steve Spangler Science to find out the reason that a colour explosion takes place when you dish soap and milk and food colouring meet.
+Head over to Steve Spangler Science to find what makes milk, dish soap and food colouring behave this way when they’re combined.

 Get my latest e-book: Fizz, Pop, Bang!
 Playful Science and Math Activities

 40 hands-on, learning activities for kids ages 3-8.
 Recipes, experiments, art projects, printables and play ideas with links to 80 activities not featured in the book.
 All for the low price of $9.99